solidhex/todo-app/README.md

 todo-app
 ========

-A simple todo list made with knockout and sammy.
+A simple todo list made with Knockout and Sammy (for routing).